ORFLEM/Hyprland-Sunrise/readme.md

 ##  📥 Installation
 > [!IMPORTANT]
-> You need install: waybar, swaync, wlogout, wofi, blueman, playerctl, cava, mpvpaper, swaybg, NetworkManager-tui, chiphist, pulseaudio and two fonts: fira code nerd and mononoki.
+> You need install: hyprbars, hyprspace waybar, swaync, wlogout, wofi, blueman, playerctl, cava, mpvpaper, swaybg, NetworkManager-tui, chiphist, pulseaudio and two fonts: fira code nerd and mononoki.
 Different, you won't be able to fully use this configuration!

 ## 📄 info: